zeromq/pyzmq/docs/source/devices.rst

 MonitoredQueue
 --------------

-One of 0MQ's builtin devices is the ``QUEUE``.
+One of ØMQ's builtin devices is the ``QUEUE``.
 This is a symmetric two-socket device that fully supports passing messages in either direction via any pattern.
 We saw a logical extension of the ``QUEUE`` as one that behaves in the same way with respect to the in/out sockets, but also sends every message in either direction *also* on a third `monitor`